Destinations Greece The Ionian Islands

 Lakka is a 5-minute walk for the swimming bay

 InsiderBooks out 6 months ahead in August.
-Cab to Erimitis Restaurant is included in your stay if you ask.
-Lakka is a 5-minute walk for the swimming bay.
+The cab to Erimitis Restaurant is included in your stay if you ask.
+Lakka is a 5-minute walk to the swimming bay.

-Adults-only wellness boutique on the Kefalonian south coast at Lourdata — yoga pavilion, plant-based menu option, the bay below for the morning swim.
-The right Kefalonia base if you want quiet and a hotel programme rather than the Fiscardo yacht scene.
+An adults-only wellness boutique on the Kefalonian south coast at Lourdata: yoga pavilion, a plant-based menu option, the bay below for the morning swim.
+Come here for a quiet, programme-led Kefalonia rather than the Fiscardo yacht scene.

 What it's known for